shen72/shen72.github.io/content/_index.md

 I also worked for Nuro and Google.

-I received my PhD degree in Computer Science from University of North Carolina at Charlotte, and Bachelor’s degree from Fudan University.
+I got my PhD degree in Computer Science from University of North Carolina at Charlotte, and Bachelor’s degree from Fudan University.

 ---
 I'm proud of several exciting experiences, from the most recent to the earliest: